 Angel investments are typically the earliest equity investments made in start-up companies.
 They commonly band together in investor networks.
 Often these networks are based on regional, industry in investor or academic affiliation.
 Angel Investors are often former entrepreneurs themselves, and typically enjoy working with companies at the earliest stages of business formation.
-As per the SEBI (Alternative Investment Fund) Regulations, 2012, angel fund is a sub-category of venture capital.
-Procurement of funds from angel investors of their further investment has to be conducted as per these regulations.

-The effective Angels help entrepreneurs to shape, business models, create business plans and connect to resources - but without stepping into a controlling or operating role.
+The effective Angels help entrepreneurs to shape business models, create business plans and connect to resources - but without stepping into a controlling or operating role.
 Often Angels are entrepreneurs who have successfully built companies, or have spent a part of their career in coaching young companies.